 You want a gaming PC, but you don’t want to buy an off-the-shelf option like Alienware, which may run well but is very expensive.
 A great option, and it’s one that I highly recommend, is to build your own gaming PC.

 I know it sounds scary, but it’s not too difficult to put a computer together on your own.

-You’ll be able to fully customize your rig, save a ton of money (even more if you time it right) and do it all without having to sacrifice speed, frames per second or graphic quality.
+You’ll be able to fully customize your rig, save a ton of money and do it all without having to sacrifice speed, frames per second or graphic quality.

 We’re going to explain how to build a gaming PC from the ground up, but before you dive in, what is your budget?

 - $300 or less?
 You’ll be able to play older games, but this leaves very little room to make a modern PC.

 - $400 – $600?
 You’re still constrained a bit on the graphics and speed you’ll be able to produce on a $400 – $600 PC.
 But you’ll be able to play many modern games on low-quality settings.